-Sections 2 and 7 can be amended within the designated editable fields provide, but only for the purposes for which these sections are provided, namely the responsibilities and governance of the NHS organisations using the PGD.
-The fields in sections 2 and 7 cannot be used to alter, amend or add to the clinical contents.
-Such action will invalidate the UKHSA clinical content authorisation which is provided in accordance with the regulations.
+Sections 2 and 7 can be edited within the designated editable fields provided, but only for the purposes for which these sections are provided, namely the responsibilities and governance arrangements of the NHS organisation using the PGD.
+The fields in section 2 and 7 cannot be used to alter, amend to or add to the clinical content.
+Such action will invalidate the UKHSA clinical content authorisation which is provided in accordance with the regulations